kubeedge/kubeedge/docs/proposals/device-crd.md

   - The device needs to be registered (via authorization or admission control mechanism).
 This is currently not in scope of this design.
 - Device configuration
   - The device needs to be reconfigured many a times during it's lifecycle.
 No new capabilities are added.
-  The device CRD has device twins which contain expected values for control attributes.
-By changing the expected value of a control attribute , we can re-configure the device behaviour.
+  The device CRD has device twins which contain desired values for control properties.
+By changing the desired value of a control property , we can re-configure the device behaviour.
 - Device Updates
   - Firmware updates or some bug fixes need to be applied to the device.
 This can be a scheduled or ad-hoc update.
   The current design doesn't support applying such updates.
 We can support additional actions in the future to perform such tasks.